eulerlab/python-course-2025/README.md

 - Jupyter notebooks, in which you can learn and practice Python concepts
 - YouTube videos, which go through the notebooks step-by-step.
 We highly recommand to try to do the notebooks first by yourself, and only use the videos if you encounter major difficulties

 __Before every session__, you need to read a few chapters and do the respective Jupyter notebooks.
 The notebooks are divided into a lesson part, where the concepts are introduced and demonstrated, and an exercise part, where you can apply the knowledge just gained.
-The latter exercise notebooks need to be submitted to the `Exercise` folder in ILIAS.
+The latter exercise notebooks (name starts with `x_`, e.g. `x_for-loops.ipynb`) need to be submitted to the `Exercise` folder in ILIAS, following the instructions below.

+__Submission guidelines__: Put all exercise-noteboks in a *single* zip-file.
+The name of the zip-file should start with the number of the exercise (e.g. 1a or 2b) and should end with your last name (e.g. 2a-Euler).
+Do not submit the lecture notebooks, i.e. submit `x_for-loops.ipynb` but not `for-loops.ipynb`.

 __During the sessions__, we will discuss what you learned, where you encountered problems, and how to solve these.